cocos/cocos-docs/en/cocos-service/agc-remote.md

 `fetch(intervalSeconds: number): void`

-Developers can also call the `fetch` method to obtain the [setRemoteConfigListener](#setRemoteConfigListener) callback, and then call the [applyLastFetched](#applying-parameter-values-upon-the-next-startup) method to implement the parameter update process.
+Developers can also call the `fetch` method to get the `setRemoteConfigListener` callback, and then call the `applyLastFetched` method to apply parameter values from the cloud.
+But it is recommended to use the `fetchAndApply` method.

 **Parameter Description**: